appserver-io/appserver/_tuts/running-magento-on-appserver-io.md

 and change the port within that section to for example `80`.
 After that, [restart](<{{"/get-started/documentation/basic-usage.html#start-and-stop-scripts" | prepend: site.baseurl }}">) the application server.
 Of course there is no need to change the port if you only want to check out the capabilities of `appserver.io`.

-You are now set to install and run your application on appserver.io.
-To start, you've to [download](http://www.magentocommerce.com/download) the latest Magento CE version from the Magento website.
+You are now all set to install and run Magento on appserver.io.
+To start, you have to [download](http://www.magentocommerce.com/download) the latest Magento CE version from the Magento website.

-To go ahead and install Magento, we have now two options.
+To install Magento, we have now two options.
 The easiest way is to install Magento without creating a vhost.
 Therefore you just extract the Magento source into the document root under `/opt/appserver/webapps` by opening a commandline and type

 ```bash
 $ cd /opt/appserver/webapps
 $ tar xvfz magento-community-1.9.1.0.tar.gz
 ```

 This will create a folder `magento` and extracts the Magento source files to it.
-Before you're able to step over to installation you **MUST** correct the rights of the `magento` folder to ensure Magento is able to write the configuration files.
+Before you are able to step through the installation you **MUST** correct the rights of the `magento` folder to ensure Magento is able to write the configuration files.

 ```bash
 sudo chown -R _www:staff magento
 sudo chmod -R 775 magento
 ```

-Additional Magento requires an existing MySQL database and an user that has access to the database.
-To create the database and the user, we use the MySQL commandline utilities.
-To log in to the MySQL commandline utilities, type
+In addition, Magento requires an existing MySQL database and a user that has access to the database.
+To create the database and the user, use the MySQL command line utilities.
+To log in to the MySQL command line utilities, type

 ```bash
 $ mysql -uroot -p
 ```

-on your system command line.
-After successful login, we can create the database, the user and the password with
+After successful login, create the database, the user and the password with

 ```bash
 mysql> create database magento;